U.S. News Rankings

 Polytechnic Institute of New York University is a private institution that was founded in 1854.
 It has a total undergraduate enrollment of 2,071, its setting is urban, and the campus size is 3 acres.
 It utilizes a semester-based academic calendar.
 Polytechnic Institute of New York University's ranking in the 2014 edition of Best Colleges is National Universities, 128.
 Its tuition and fees are $41,328 (2013-14).

-The Polytechnic Institute of New York University is an affiliate of NYU that focuses on engineering, applied sciences, and technology.
-Known as NYU—Poly, the school emphasizes PolyThinking, an academic approach that combines work in the classroom with practical experience in a student’s field.
-Many of the student organizations similarly concentrate on strengthening skills, such as the NYU-Poly Gavel, which focuses on building presentation skills, and PolyBOTS, which allows students to build robots and other tools together.
-The university also emphasizes research, innovation, and invention, channeled in part through a variety of centers and institutes including the Brooklyn Experimental Media Center and the CITE Game Innovation Lab, which focuses on digital games.
+The Polytechnic Institute of New York University is an affiliate of NYU that focuses on engineering, applied sciences and technology.
+Known as NYU—Poly, the school emphasizes PolyThinking, an academic approach that combines work in the classroom with practical experience in a student's field.
+Many of the student organizations similarly concentrate on strengthening skills, such as PolyBOTS, which allows students to build robots and other tools together.
+The university also emphasizes research, innovation and invention, channeled in part through a variety of centers and institutes, including the Brooklyn Experimental Media Center and the Game Innovation Lab, which focuses on digital games.

-Because of the institution affiliation, NYU—Poly students have access to some of NYU’s libraries.
-There are several on-campus living options at the university’s location in Brooklyn, including single rooms, two-bedroom suites, and apartments.
-Student sports fans can cheer for the school’s teams, the NCAA Division III Fighting Blue Jays, as well as a variety of professional teams including the New York Yankees, New York Mets, New York Giants, New York Jets, and New York Rangers.
-Among the distinguished NYU—Poly alumni are engineers, business leaders, and scientists.
+Because of the institution affiliation, NYU—Poly students have access to some of NYU's libraries.
+There are several on-campus living options at the university's location in Brooklyn, including single rooms, two-bedroom suites and apartments.
+Among the distinguished NYU—Poly alumni are engineers, business leaders and scientists.

 |School mission and unique qualities (as provided by the school):|